101 fantastic activities for the Christmas 2019 school holidays

 Mummers the word

-What: Come along and catch a special 50th anniversary performance of this traditional English seasonal folk play full of colourful characters and comic drama performed by troupes of actors known as mummers or guisers or see Santa in his Victorian parlour.
+What: Come along and catch a special performance of this traditional English seasonal folk play full of colourful characters and comic drama performed by troupes of actors (known as mummers or guisers) and catch Santa in his Victorian parlour.

 Where: Haslemere Educational Museum, 78 High Street, Haslemere, Surrey GU27 2LA